Is this perimenopause or just aging? A self-assessment approach

 2. Note cycle changes specifically

-3. Schedule appointment with provider
+3. Schedule appointment with physician

 4. Bring your tracking data